pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 The difference between `unrolled` in this table and in the previous one shows we actually added around 5 cycles of latency per iteration with the multiplication in `frob_ptr`.
-That dominates the overhead we estimated earlier for all the hazard pointer schemes except for the remarkably slow `hp_read_explicit` and `hp_read_movs`.
+This dominates the overhead we estimated earlier for all the hazard pointer schemes except for the remarkably slow `hp_read_explicit` and `hp_read_movs`.
 It's thus not surprising that all hazard pointer implementations but the latter